orchidsoftware/orchid.software/docs/en/docs/quickstart.md

 To make it easier for users to access our screen, we can add a new menu item to the admin panel's navigation menu.
 This will allow users to click on a link in the menu to access the screen, rather than having to manually type the URL into the browser.

-To add a new menu item to the navigation menu, we will need to open the `app/Orchid/PlatformProvider.php` file and add a new declaration to the `registerMainMenu()` method.
+To add a new menu item to the navigation menu, we will need to open the `app/Orchid/PlatformProvider.php` file and add a new declaration to the `menu()` method.
 This declaration will use the `Menu` method provided by Orchid to define a new menu item for our screen.

 ```php